Job Title: Children’s Nutrition Coordinator

 This work is performed primarily in an office environment while sitting at a computer terminal for extended periods of time.
-Employee will use computer and smart phones extensively.
-Work may involve periodic lifting and carrying of items that may weigh up to 30 pounds.
-May work outside normal business hours, such as evenings and weekends, and could require driving frequently due to work performed in the community.
-Mileage reimbursement will be provided when using a personal vehicle.
+May involve periodic lifting and carrying of items that may weigh up to 50 pounds.
+May work outside normal working hours and drive own vehicle for various projects on a daily basis.

 This job description in no way states or implies that these are the only duties to be performed by the employee in this position.
 Employees will be required to follow any other job related instructions and to perform any other job related duties requested by any person authorized to give assignments.